 The slopes of the gross decay curves measured from 110 to 200 days after Bravo shot for each particle size fraction are plotted in Fig. 5.8 as a function of particle size.
-Below 50 $\mu$ there is a slight decrease in the gross decay rate with increasing particle size.
-Above 50 $\mu$ the general trend is not as clearly defined.
-However the entire curve resembles the activity behavior of the concentration of Sr and Ballo with respect to particle size.
+Below 50 μ there is a slight decrease in the gross decay rate with increasing particle size.
+Above 50 μ the general trend is not as clearly defined.
+However the entire curve resembles the activity behavior of the concentration of Sr89 and Ballo with respect to particle size.

-According to Hunter and Ballou Sr, Y, Zr, Nb, and Ru, Ce, Ce-Pr contribute approximately 90 per cent of the total activity at the time the gross decay measurements were made.
-The induced Ca also contributes significant activity in the fallout samples after 110 days.
-Ce, Ru and Y were not analyzed but an estimate of the contributions of the first two can be made by multiplying the measured Ce concentrations by the literature Ru/Ce and Ce/ Ce values for thermal fission of U. Since Y has a 9 second rare gaseous precursor, Y may behave like Sr which has a 2.6 minute rate gas precursor.
-Consequently the Y concentrations can be calculated from the Sr concentration and the Y/Sr literature value.
-If these activity concentrations are corrected for the mounting absorption of the counting rig in which the gross decay measurements were made,
+According to function and Ballou Sr^{89} , Y^{91} , Zr^{95} , Nb^{95} , and Ru^{103} , Ce^{111} , Ce^{1111} , Pr^{1111} contribute approximately 90 per cent of the total activity at the time the gross decay measurements were made.
+The induced Ca^{45} also contributes significant activity in the fallout samples after 110 days.
+Ce111, Ru103 and Y^{91} were not analyzed but an estimate of the contributions of the first two can be made by multiplying the measured Ce1141 concentrations by the literature Ru^{103}/Ce^{1141} and $Ce^{111}/$ Ce1141 values for thermal fission of U^{235} .
+Since Y^{91} has a 9 second rare gaseous precursor, Y^{91} may behave like Sr^{89} which has a 2.6 minute rate gas precursor.
+Consequently the Y^{91} concentrations can be calculated from the Sr^{89} concentration and the Y^{91}/Sr^{89} literature value.
+If these activity concentrations are corrected for the mounting absorptior of the counting rig in which the gross decay measurements were made, the self-absorption, self-scattering, and back-scattering of the samples themselves, an estimate of the gross decay can be made.
+Such calculations yield decay rates that are slightly lower than the experimentally determined rates but they both follow the same trend with particle size below 50 μ .
+The discrepancies between the calculated values and the experimental values might be expected in view of the many approximations involved in the calculations.
+In general the slight decrease in decay rate with increasing particle size below 50 μ can probably be attributed to the relative increase in the activity concentration of Ca45 with respect to the other activities present.
+Since Ba140/Ia140 behaves similarly to Sr89, the variations in the gross decay rates are probably more pronounced at earlier times when the Ba140/Ia140 equilibrium is a significant contributor to the total activity.
+The uranium capture products from Eravo shot completely masked the fission product decay characteristics for the first 30 days.